FOLIO: Natural Language Reasoning with First-Order Logic: Introduction

+We present a natural language reasoning dataset, \emph{\ours}, with first-order logic reasoning problems which require the models to decide the correctness of conclusions given a {\it world} defined by the premises.
+In \ours, we aim to ensure high language naturalness and complexity, an abundant vocabulary, and factuality while also maintaining high reasoning complexity. \ours is a high-quality and manually curated dataset, written by CS undergraduate and graduate students and researchers in academia and industry.
 To ensure the conclusions of our examples follow the premises logically, we annotated all reasoning examples with first-order logic (FOL) formulas.
 An example of \ours is shown in Table~\ref{tab:example}.
-Based on our annotations, we propose a new NL-FOL translation task where an NL reasoning story is translated into its FOL counterpart.
-We evaluate the FOL translation quality with exact match, syntactic validity of FOL, exact match of abstract syntax tree (AST)~\cite{ren2020codebleu}, fuzzy match of predicates, and execution accuracy.
-Finally, we benchmark the performance of strong LMs in both fully supervised and few-shot settings to understand their capabilities in logical reasoning {(\ie\ deriving logical conclusions from NL premises)}.
-We demonstrate that under the fine-tuning setting, RoBERTa-large achieves an accuracy of only 54\% on examples with labels of False or Unknown.
-Under the few-shot setting, the most capable publicly available LLM so far achieves only 42.70\% on the stories written in a hybrid manner, which is only slightly better than random.
+Based on our annotations, we propose a new NL-FOL translation task where an NL reasoning example is translated into its FOL counterpart.
+Finally, we benchmark the performance of strong LMs in both fully supervised and few-shot settings to understand their capabilities in logical reasoning {(\ie\ deriving the truth value of a logical conclusion from NL premises)}.
+Under the few-shot setting, the most capable publicly available LLM so far achieves only 53.1\% on the stories written in a hybrid manner, which is slightly better than random.

 To sum up, the contributions of this paper are threefold.
-1) We release a natural language reasoning dataset written by expert annotators, \emph{\ours}, with first-order logical reasoning problems. \ours has abundant NL variations and a rich vocabulary, as well as diverse logic patterns.
+1) We release a natural language reasoning dataset written by expert annotators, \ours, with first-order logical reasoning problems.
 2) We use formal logic, i.e., FOL to ensure the logical validity of the examples written in NL and propose a new NL-FOL translation task.
-3) We benchmark the performance of LMs by fine-tuning models and prompting LLMs with few-shot examples, including GPT-3 and OPT, on the \ours reasoning task.
-We hope that \ours, as a challenging logical reasoning dataset, will be used to benchmark future large language models in zero- and few-shot settings, and to benchmark against other systems for first-order logic reasoning.
+3) We benchmark the performance of LMs by fine-tuning models and prompting LLMs with few-shot examples, on the \ours reasoning task.
+We hope that \ours, as a challenging logical reasoning dataset, will be used to facilitate measuring progress in the logical reasoning capabilities of language models.